GandhiCloudLab/mcm-monitoring-configuration-for-usecase-notification-alerts-not-sent/readme.md

-# MCM Monitoring Configuration for usecase - Notification Alerts are not sent
+# MCM Monitoring Configuration for use case - Notification messages are not received

 MCM leverages the following objects for Application Monitoring and Incident management.
 - Thresholds